 Yes, they do contain small amounts of bleach as an ingredient but since the peroxide is only in the mouth for a short time, their whitening effects are limited.

 These are paper-thin plastic strips coated in peroxide that a person wears on their front teeth for 30 minutes a day, for two weeks straight.
-As an over-the-counter product, they get many thumbs up for whitening teeth and results can last at least four months.
+As an over-the-counter product, they get many thumbs up for whitening teeth, and results can last at least four months.

 There is a means of DIY whitening that is supervised by your dentist.
 The dentist will provide custom-made whitening trays and a lower dose peroxide, which means that teeth sensitivity issues are not as prevalent in this option.
 Patients wear the tray anywhere from 30 minutes to a few hours each day.

-This treatment is safest and quickest process in teeth whitening as dentists use a concentrated bleaching agent, a special light to help speed up the whitening and all the necessary tools and knowledge to ensure whiter teeth that last.
+This treatment is the safest and quickest process in teeth whitening as dentists use a concentrated bleaching agent, a special light to help speed up the whitening and all the necessary tools and knowledge to ensure whiter teeth that last.

 Zoom whitening treatment for discolored teeth can be done in less than one hour.
 The Zoom Advanced Power chair-side lamp produces minimum heat, which brings about less discomfort and this Zoom lamp accelerates the peroxide whitening process.